Ellison Street Project

 Total$6,537,000

-How is the city going to fund their portion of the facilities?
+How did the city fund their portion of the facilities?

 Preliminary City Financing Components